jamesoyanna/sample-code/README.md

-## Sample code from Cryptocurrency wallet application
+## Sample code from a cryptocurrency wallet application

 ## Author